IV. Unpatriotic Dick Faces

 "Cait it's fine.
 Those guys are idiots, just calm down," I reached into the bag and ate a chip.

 'No you don't understand.
 I took a shit in that hipsters bed," she said.
 Her face lit up intensely.
-I almost fell to my knees laughing.
+I paused in disbelief.

 "No you didn't," I said.